RupertoM/financial_analysis_project/README.md

 7. **Interact with the Application:**

    - You can now interact with the data analysis application through the provided user interface.
-You will be able to see drop down selections to interact and view different analytic information.
+You will be able to see drop-down selections to interact and view different analytic information.

 8. **Deactivate Virtual Environment:**
    - When finished, deactivate the virtual environment: